 Refer to the technical information sheet inside the carton for more information.

 PrecautionsFor in vitro diagnostic use.
-Do not use after expiration date on back of test cassette.
+Do not use after expiration date printed on foil pack, visible through jar, or on back of test cassette.
 Store in original packaging.
 Keep refrigerated when not in use.
+Do not use if center of temperature indicator tag on jar is solid black.
 Do not use if center of temperature indicator tag on top of carton is solid black.
 Keep out of direct sunlight or heat sources.

 For veterinary use only.

 Contains one complete SUCCEED® equine fecal occult blood test, including:

 ● 1 dual test cassette - contains both an albumin test (Test A) and a hemoglobin test (Test H)

 ● 1 polyethylene glove